Metaphysicist1/Credit_Score_Classifier/README.md

 ### Week6

-* Web App where you can enter customers parameters and get credit scoring
+* Web App where you can enter customers parameters and get credit scoring result

 1. **Tree-based Models**
    - Implementation of XGBoost